 Can you use floor-standing speakers for surround sound?

-Floor standing speakers are among the best options to creating surround sound in your home theater setup.
-There are best budget options that can deliver encompassing sound with minimal to no distortion.
+Floor standing speakers are among the great options to creating surround sound in your home theater setup.
+There are excellent price range options that can deliver encompassing sound quality with minimal to no distortion for best experience while listening to music.
 They make great surround speakers and some can even come with a woofer and subwoofer built-in for bass.

 How can I prolong the life of floor standing speakers?

-Installing your speakers correctly, purchasing floor standing speakers with humidity or weather resistance, not pumping up the volume to extreme levels often, combining your system with a compatible amplifier and regular maintenance are all things you can do to prolong the life of your floor standing speakers.
+Installing your floor speakers correctly, purchasing floorstanding speakers with humidity or weather resistance, not pumping up the volume to extreme levels often, combining your system with a compatible amplifier and regular maintenance are all things you can do to prolong the life of your floorstanding speakers.